LetsWrappIt/DocMkr/README.md

 - Seperation of styling and content: this allows for sharing and reuse of style templates.
 - Support conditional generate process (write 1 manual, publish for 10 brands?)
 - Support multi file projects.
 This allows for modular organization of both content and style, it enables large document scenarios.
+- Very suitable for version control on github for example.
+- unopinionated

 ## How does DocMkr work?